elmahio/blog/docs/monitoring-azure-functions-with-the-portal-and-elmah-io.md

 To catch any exceptions during Function execution, I wrap the code in a try-catch block.
 If an exception occur, I log it using the elmah.io client previously created.

-To make this code work on runtime, I need to add the Elmah.Io.Client NuGet package to `project.json`:
+To make this code work at runtime, I need to add the Elmah.Io.Client NuGet package to `project.json`:

 ```json
 {